jonathanlb/BreakThePony/README.md

 ## Todos
 - Decode sensor readings...
-- Clean termination of str and alt commands.
 - Graphical monitoring, for separate project.... dump to postgres and read with Grafana?
 - Simple navigation/hold attitude command, for a separate project.